-Youth who participate in this program will have unique opportunities to build leadership and job skills, learn about the environment through field experiences, make new friends, participate in outdoor adventures, and undertake community stewardship projects.
+Youth who participate in this program will have unique opportunities to build leadership and career skills, make new friends, participate in outdoor adventures, and learn about the environment through field experiences.

 Student Requirements for school year programming: